 The Canadian flag alongside my name on the cover was a late addition.
 But, as I used Canadian resources, examples, and information where possible, I thought it was worth advertising.
 I wrote it in Canadian English.

 I also hired a proofreader, pro editor Jo Calvert.
 Although I told her the book was Canadian spelling, she did ask what style guide or dictionary was my preferred authority.
 Even in Canada, there are differences in the guidelines offered in different style books.
 Jo corrected punctuation and grammar errors (making nouns and verbs agree, for instance) and flagged editing suggestions, such as re-organizing sentences to make them clearer.
 The manuscript she received was pretty clean; I had already spell-checked and self-edited it.
 But a second pair of eyes is essential!

 Although I fact-checked quotes and titles, Jo did make a few corrections that I had missed.
 She noted that the document I provided had a combination of smart quotes and apostrophes and straight quotes and apostrophes.
 That came from combining Word docs with Google docs.
 Also, the formatting was inconsistent—some headers in Calibri, some in Arial, some 12pt, some 14pt.

 I did the formatting for the guts of the book.
 I fixed the quotes and apostrophes issue and made the heads and subheads consistent in size and font.

-Once these issues had been fixed, the single manuscript became two: one for digital, with hyperlinks in the body and the TOC, and another manuscript for paperback, with page numbers and no hyperlinks.
-With the paperback version, formatting also includes setting the page size and the margins so that the text doesn’t run off the page!
+Once these issues had been fixed, the single manuscript became two: one for digital, with hyperlinks in the body and the Table of Contents, and another manuscript for print, with page numbers and no hyperlinks.
+With the print version, formatting also includes setting the page size and the margins so that the text doesn’t run off the page!